xayfuu/EnemyHitLog/README.md

 - Added friendly fire handling
 - Added `FallDamage` toggle to Config file (default is `true`)
 - Added `ShrinesOfBlood` toggle to Config file (default is `false`)
-- Added proper Captain color
+- Added proper Captain label color
-- Updated some Survivor colors
+- Updated some Survivor label colors
 - Updated mod logo
-- Updated `DamageToMaxHealthThreshold` such that its filter functionality applies to any damage event
 - Updated some logging text
+- Updated/Fixed `DamageToMaxHealthThreshold` such that its filter functionality applies to any damage event
 - Fixed typos in Config descriptions and entity labels

 `0.2.0`